harshh100/Hot_And_spicy/README.md

 # HOT & SPICY

 This is an online food ordering system built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-The system consists of two main components: the client and the server.
+The system consists of two main components: the client and the server. jhada

 ## Client